RamziJabali/Java-Data_structures/README.md

 </p>

 <p align="center">
-This poject was to replicate Java built-in data structures for educational purposes.</p>
+This project was to replicate Java built-in data structures for educational purposes.</p>
 </br>

 ### RChar